Fohdeesha/lab-docu/docs/icx7xxx-adv.md

 ip ssh interactive-authentication no
 ```
 Now we have to generate our key pair with [puttygen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on windows or ```ssh-keygen -t rsa``` on linux.
 The default settings of RSA @ 2048 bits works without issue.
 Generate the pair and save out both the public and private key.

-> ICX7xxx series switches support Fastiron 9, which offers up to 4096 bit RSA keys and ECDSA keys of 256 of 384 bits.

 Copy the public key file to your TFTP server.
 Then use the following command to import it into your switch:
 ```